119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 Southwestern Ontario has a mix of long rural roads, farm routes, uneven job sites, and areas where trucks run for hours without a break.
 Many plumbers, electricians, farm hands, haulers, and small contractors rely on older trucks that see long travel on rough surfaces.
-These trucks carry tools, machines, and materials that strain the suspension.
+These trucks carry tools, equipment, and materials that strain the suspension.
 Over time, the engine and frame suffer in ways that city trucks do not face every day.

 Growth of New Development Sites and Heavy Use in the Region

 Workers often drive deeper into rural zones because the new sites are spread across wide distances.
-This leads to more hours on the road and more breakdowns in remote areas.
+This leads to longer hours on the road and more frequent breakdowns in remote areas.
 When a truck dies on a job route far from a city centre, owners choose scrap pickup because towing it for repairs costs more than its actual worth.
 Over time, this pattern becomes a normal choice for many contractors.

 High Fuel Use Makes Old Work Trucks Less Practical